 Drawing on a previous career in comedy, and a love for storytelling and communication, I make myself available on a limited basis for keynote presentations and training on photography, creativity and entrepreneurial topics, but give me a microphone and a willing audience and I’ll talk about almost anything.

-My books about the craft and art of photography, many of them best-sellers—no doubt very much to the shock of my Grade 11 English teacher—have been translated into a dozen languages, and are applauded for their humanity, approachability, and a focus on vision and creativity over gear and the pixel-peeping our industry is so prone to.
+Much to my great surprise and gratitude, my books have been translated into a dozen languages and are celebrated for their humanity, approachability, and a focus on vision & creativity over the gear and pixel-peeping our industry is so prone to.
 You can find my latest books, The Heart of the Photograph, The Soul of the Camera, as well as Within The Frame, The Visual Toolbox, and A Beautiful Anarchy all on Amazon or anywhere good books are sold.
 My work can be found online at DavidduChemin.com